BY JANUARY this thinking had coalesced into resolve, resolve into a plan.

 As the plan became real, I shared it first with my family.
 I told them I was travelling to festivals to write a book, but I had no idea if I could do such a thing.
 If such a book would be at best boring, at worst incoherent.
 I kept these doubts to myself.

 I pushed them back and down with all the others and stored them in a little globe.
 When no-one was around I would bring the globe out and shake it and see them fly about like snow.

 What did it matter anyway?
 Anywhere but here, that was my creed.

-With surprising equanimity my family reacted.
+With surprising equanimity my family accepted.
 That is they didn’t react.
 They believed.
 They supported.
 They helped.
 Perhaps they understood it was a way for me to work through my grief.
-Perhaps they were numb to my deranged schemes by now—after all, not for nothing did Mum to call me up out of the blue one day to say, “Hi Izzy.
+Perhaps they were numb to my deranged schemes by now - not for nothing, after all, did my mother call me up one day to say, “Hi Izzy.
 You well?
-You eating your veges?
+You eating your vegies?
 Good.
 Good.
 Listen, I think you might be Bipolar.”

 (I'm not, by the way, just a dreamer of great dreams . . . with little follow through.)

-In any event, they didn’t try and talk me out of it.
+In any event, they didn’t try and talk dissaude me.